cisco-open-source/qtwebdriver/Readme.md

 # Synopsis
-QtWebDriver (QtWD) is a library based on Google ChromeDriver and intended for automated testing.
+QtWebDriver is a WebDriver implementation for Qt.

+It can be used to perform automated Selenium testing of applications based on:
+* QtWebkit
+* QWidgets
-At the moment, you can use it to test many kinds of Qt application - QWidget, QwebView and QQuick1 (Qt4) or QQuick2 (Qt5) based applications.
+* QQuick1 (Qt4) or QQuick2 (Qt5)

 If you hadn't used Selenium for automated testing, you may also find this links helpful:
 * http://code.google.com/p/selenium/w/list
 * http://docs.seleniumhq.org/